Convention & Visitors Bureau

 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

 If you are starting to venture out — or if you have family or friends visiting — here are a few ways to get outside and enjoy some fresh air.
 Boulder is fortunate to enjoy a stunning natural location, 45,000 acres of open space and lots of recreation opportunities.
-An increasing number of businesses are re-opening in Boulder, as well.
+Most restaurants and shops are open in Boulder, as well.